siobhanlgorman/80s-Mixtape-Quiz/README.md

 [The live website can be viewed here](https://siobhanlgorman.github.io/80s-Mixtape-Quiz/)
 ## Introduction
 The Mixtape quiz is a fun interactive quiz for people who love the music of the eighties.
 Users answer multiple choice questions and are rated on their final score.

+## Goal
-The project goal is to provide entertainment through a fun interactive music quiz.
-I picked eighties music because it's an era that I like myself and also it has undergone a revival and so would be entertaining to different age groups.
+The goal is to create an entertaining web-based music trivia quiz.
+I picked eighties music because it's an era that I like myself and also it has undergone a revival and so will interest a range of age groups.

 ## User Experience (UX)
 ### Target Audience